vl4ds/Documentation/smartapp-web-services-developers-guide/authorization.rst

     GET -H "Authorization: Bearer ACCESS-TOKEN" "https://graph.api.smartthings.com/api/smartapps/endpoints"

-A successful response will return a list of JSON objects that look like this:
+A successful response will return a list of all installed SmartApps for the ``clientID`` associated with the given access token.

 .. code-block:: javascript